 - Easily view, record, playback, and retrieve time and date-stamped video footage

 - Compatible with different types of security cameras

-- More advanced H.265 video compression technology that reduces the cost of storage and bandwidth
+- More advanced H.265 video compression technology that produces better video quality at the use of less storage and bandwidth

 - Surveillance-grade hard drives for storing recorded video footage